gimpf/talon-config/README.md

 Talon requests a mono channel from your microphone, as is proper.
 However, when using mono on the stereo Focusrite Scarlett Sole USB interface, either PulseAudio or the interface creates a hard limit at -6dB, not through reduced gain, but plain numerical limiting.
-This causes unnecessary audio artifacts, which if they occurr will not exactly improve the recognition rate.
+This causes unnecessary audio artifacts, which if they occur will not exactly improve the recognition rate.
 Reducing the mic gain on the interface on the other hand can cause the VAD (voice activity detection) to not pick up on your commands.

 The solution is to use PulseAudio for providing a virtual mono audio source, which in the background uses the interface in stereo mode, and copies the left channel to its one and only mono channel.